Dhruv-proto/Scrappy/README.md

 This is a web scrapper tool which is created using python.
 There is a wide range of improvements that can be done to this program.
 Hope it helps you and make you work easy.

 # How to use
-1) Copy the repo in your system
+1) Clone the repo in your system
    ```
-   git copy <repo url>
+   git clone <repo url>
    ```
 3) Go to the destination folder of your pc where you copied the repo.
 4) Run the program using following command